 1. Hamsters Are Happy in Small Cages

-Many people think that a hamster can live happily in a small cage that gives them just enough room to move around and sleep.
+Many think a hamster can live happily in a small cage that gives them enough room to move around and sleep.
 However, hamsters are active and curious creatures that require plenty of room to explore.
-The cage for just one hamster should be at least 15 inches in length and more than 12 inches in height.
+The cage for just one hamster should be at least 15 inches long and more than 12 inches tall.

-Anything smaller can inhibit the animal’s ability to utilize their instincts and display their natural behaviors and result in depression and other problems as time goes on.
+Anything smaller can inhibit the animal’s ability to utilize their instincts and display their natural behaviors, resulting in depression and other problems as time goes on.
 There are multiple types of cages that hamsters can safely and happily live in, including:

 The type of habitat chosen should depend on the space where the habitat will be kept, whether other animals, like cats and dogs, will be around, and how hot or cold it gets during the day and night.